-That research undercuts the logic of energy sector claims that shale gas is a “bridge” to a low-carbon energy future.
-Those claims are based on the fact that natural gas (which is mainly methane) has half the carbon content of coal, and when burned for electricity it is more energy efficient than coal.
+That research undercuts the logic of the energy sector claims that shale gas is a “bridge” to a low-carbon energy future.
+Those claims are based on the fact that natural gas (which is mainly methane) has half the carbon content of coal, and when burned for electricity it is more energy-efficient than coal.

 Howe’ver, those climate gains are more than negated by methane leaks both at the well during the fracking process (called flow-back), and through the gas delivery and distribution system.
 Howarth and colleagues estimate that between 3.6 and 7.9 percent of all shale gas produced leaks – called “fugitive emissions” – into the atmosphere, making it worse than burning coal or oil.

 Methane has 105 times the warming potential of CO2 over a 20-year time frame, after which it rapidly loses it’s warming potential.
 If large amounts of methane are released through fracking – as seems likely with hundreds of thousands of new wells forecast in the next two decades – Howarth says global temperatures could rocket upward from 0.8C currently to 1.8C in 15 to 35 years, running the risk of triggering a tipping point that could lead to catastrophic climate change.

 “Our primary concern is that methane emissions over the coming two decades will drive the entire climate system past a major tipping point,” he told IPS.